iGEMIISc/scFv-Modelling/README.md

 ## Comparative Analysis with ProDy

 We select the 6 models discussed above for comparative analysis.
-Al data in this section has been generated using ProDy.
+All data in this section has been generated using ProDy.
 The number of resolved atoms in given below.

 | Model | Number of Resolved Atoms |
 |-------|--------------------------|